 Anyway, I just want to make sure the kids don’t lose too much.

-Many kids still attending school because their parents are keyworkers.
+Many kids still attend school because their parents are key workers.
 Those kids are surely developing at a greater pace than my kids.
-My concern is that when my children come back to school they will be way behind comparing to those are allowed to attend school.
+My concern is that when my children come back to school they will be way behind compared to those who are allowed to attend school.

 I’m doing my best to teach them and support them at home, but is that enough?